 During my time in Salisbury I saw many odd trains come and go, and one of the more memorable visits was that of the Cathedrals Express.
 Unfortunately I always have the dilemma of either taking stills, or shooting video.
 On this occasion I took both.
 The occasion was a Cathedrals Express passing though the city where the loco, a Stanier Class 5, number 44932, would pause for a drink, and pick up passengers.
 It was not exactly a great day for train watching, in fact by the time I got there it was still misty and chilly.

 The end of the platform where the train stands is probably one of the better spots to wait out a train coming from that direction, however, you need to be alert as it is really just a short distance from the curve where the trains comes around from.
 On this particular morning I seem to recall the train was running slightly late, and an outbound DMU was heading past us when she popped up around the corner.
-I was fortunate that I was already shooting video when it happened, and managed to upload it to my youtube channel, but, there is more footage of the DMU than there is of the steamer.
+I was fortunate that I was already shooting video when it happened, but there is more footage of the DMU than there is of the steamer.

 By the ingenuity of modern technology here are two screen caps of the loco going past.